Course Outline

 - Types of COVID-19 Tests

-- Currently, a definitive diagnosis of COVID-19 is made using an Antibody (Serology) test to detect antibodies produced in response to the COVID-19 infe...
+- True or False: A definitive diagnosis of COVID-19 is made using an antibody (serology) test to detect antibodies produced in response to the COVID-19 ...

-- During the COVID-19 pandemic, the FDA can issue a special type of approval for a product, devise, test, or treatment without full FDA approval process...
+- During the COVID-19 pandemic, the FDA can issue a special type of approval for a product, device, test, or treatment without full FDA approval process...

 - Diagnostic (Viral) Tests